02engine/desktop/docs/screenshots/README.md

-# Screenshots for TurboWarp Desktop
+# Screenshots for 02Engine Desktop

 Keeping these directly in https://github.com/TurboWarp/desktop/ feels like bloat, so we pulled them out.